-Now that you get the hang of it, you might be asking what are some of the examples of machine learning and how does it affect our life?
+Now that you get the hang of it, you might be asking what are some of the examples of machine learning applications and how does it affect our life.
 Unless you have been living under a rock – your life is already heavily impacted by machine learning.

 Let us look at a few examples where we use the outcome of machine learning already:

-The applications of machine learning are immense.
-You can read this article for a comprehensive list of applications driven by machine learning, which we use in our day-to-day life:
+The machine learning applications are immense.
+You can read this article for a comprehensive list of machine learning applications driven by machine learning, which we use in our day-to-day life: